 - When you add virtual controller mappings, you need to hide the physical gamepad first.
 The paragraph above explains why that is the best option.

 - If you found out that the game doesn’t recognize the input from the gamepad created by Xbox controller emulator, try to relaunch the game with applied config.

 - If the steps above don’t help, we kindly ask you to enable remap on startup.
 First of all, open reWASD Preferences, choose to Use Tray Agent and Enable autoremap on startup:

 - There is Step 4 indeed, that will be contacting our support :) We’ll gladfully help you solving your problem.
 You can do this via Contact support form on our website, Facebook messages, reWASD Forum, or in our Discord channel.

 Then you need to check your Windows Startup preferences.
 To do that, open Task Manager (Ctrl + Shift + Esc shortcut), press More details, open the Startup tab and make sure that our Xbox 360 controller emulator is enabled, otherwise it won’t work.

 Once it’s done, open reWASD, turn remap ON and reboot your PC.
+After the PC turns on again, wait till reWASD icon appears in Tray and the green circle appears near it (this means that remap is ON).
 Then try to launch the game, and check if your controller works.

 We truly hope that you will not have any problems using our Xbox controller emulator and that your experience will only be positive.
 We can do our best to help you, and figure out every tiny detail that could have caused the problem.
-Make sure to follow us on Facebook, Pinterest, and YouTube to keep your hand on the pulse.
-Also, join our Discord text chat for more fun :)
+Reach out to us wherever you feel comfortable: Discord text chat, on Facebook, or on reWASD Forum.
+Make sure to follow us on Pinterest, Reddit, and YouTube to keep your hand on the pulse.